 The Commission has adopted a number of block exemption regulations that provide general exemptions with respect to the application of Article 101 of the Treaty on the Functioning of the European Union ("TFEU").
-If no block exemption is available, parties may prove that the relevant conduct is eligible for an individual exemption based on Article 101(3) TFEU.
+If no block exemption is available, parties may prove that the relevant conduct is either not restrictive of competition within the meaning of Article 101(1) TFEU or, if it is restrictive, qualifies for an individual exemption based on Article 101(3) TFEU.